greenheartgames/greenworks/readme.md

 Greenworks is published under the MIT license.
 See `LICENSE` file for details.

-If you use Greenworks, please tel us know at [@GreenheartGames](https://twitter.com/GreenheartGames) and freel free to add your product to our  [product list](https://github.com/greenheartgames/greenworks/wiki/Apps-games-using-greenworks).
+If you use Greenworks, please tell us know at [@GreenheartGames](https://twitter.com/GreenheartGames) and feel free to add your product to our  [product list](https://github.com/greenheartgames/greenworks/wiki/Apps-games-using-greenworks).